About Me

 The generality of the Strong Axiom

-Economic research usually endows consumers with a single-valued demand function.
-When choices are rationalizable, this assumption can be tested by the Strong Axiom of Revealed Preferences, SARP, as if they fail such a test, the demand is set-valued.
+Economic research usually endows consumers with a strictly concave utility function.
+When choices are rationalizable, this assumption can be tested by the Strong Axiom of Revealed Preferences, SARP, as if they fail such a test, the convexity of the utility is not strict.
 We extend this test to non-rationalizable choices using partial efficiency, the most popular method to recover preferences.
-Under partial efficiency, a single-valued demand cannot be tested; furthermore, it can always be chosen to be infinitely differentiable.
-Hence, the existence of a single-valued, infinitely differentiable demand is falsified if, and only if, choices are rationalizable but fail SARP, which we do not observe in laboratory data.
-From an empirical standpoint, our results suggest that assuming a differentiable demand does not carry a cost.
+Under partial efficiency, a strictly convex utility cannot be tested.
+Hence, the existence of a strictly concave utility is falsified if, and only if, choices are rationalizable but fail SARP, which we do not observe in laboratory data.
+From an empirical standpoint, our results suggest that assuming a strictly concave utility does not carry a cost.

 Work in Progress